attainu-nightingale/nightingale-course-module/assignments/README.md

     Output: 2
     Explanation: The minimum number of jumps to reach the last index is 2.
         Jump 1 step from index 0 to 1, then 3 steps to the last index.

+## Week 20

+### Day 03
+Create React Hello World App

+### Day 04

+Create a LoginForm component that renders two inputs and a button to render as a login form.